starti-tecnologia/mini-fwk/README.md

 ### MongoDB ODM

-You can build complex MySQL queries with `Mini\Entity\Query` class.
+You can build complex MongoDB queries with `Mini\Entity\Mongo\Query` class.
 Follow the examples.

 ```php
 <?php